Skip to content

 Astaxanthin appears near the end of the verified Revive V.2 INCI list, so the page should frame it as supporting antioxidant context.

-Astaxanthin appears at position 31 of 33 in the verified matrix.
+Astaxanthin appears at position 31 of 33 in the formula map.
 That does not make it useless, but it does mean the copy should stay proportionate.

 A good ingredient hub tells people what an ingredient is, where it appears and how strongly to weight it when reading the formula.
 For Astaxanthin, the answer is clear: it is a supporting antioxidant ingredient in a more complex eye serum.